Every mama knows that croupy coughs, ear aches, and sinus headaches can be hard to beat, especially with lingering winter weather.

 To make your own ear drops:

-Gently warm 4 tablespoons olive oil in a sauce pan over low heat.
+Gently warm 4 tablespoons organic coconut oil in a sauce pan over low heat.

 Remove from heat and add 1 to 2 drops each: Grapefruit Seed Extract essential oil, Eucalyptus essential oil, and Melaleuca essential oil.
 Stir to combine.